Unnar/FindARedditBot/README.md

 ## Usage
 I recommend using cronjobs to make this bot run as frequently as you would like.

-If you are on Linux, open bash and type
+If you are on Linux, open terminal and type

 ```bash
 crontab -e